How to buy the best brake pads

 So there’s more to buying a brake pad than brand alone

-Look for a brake pad that has multi-layer noise reduction shims.
+• Look for a brake pad that has multi-layer noise reduction shims.
+See this article on the differences between cheap and premium noise reduction shims.

 Most of these major brake pad manufacturers offer an economy, OEM and premium version of their product.
 If you buy OEM or better brake pads from these companies you’ll be getting a very good product.